 To apply to NDSCS’s medical coding certificate program, students must be high school graduates or the equivalent and submit their ACT and/or placement testing scores.
 Online tuition at NDSCS varies slightly based on student residency.

 North Dakota State College of Science is regionally accredited by the Higher Learning Commission (HLC).
-NDSCS's medical coding program option is approved by the AHIMA Professional Certificate Approval Program.
+NDSCS’s medical coding program option is accredited by the American Health Information Management Association Foundation (AHIMA).

 24. Alexandria Technical & Community College